shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/the-graph-01-run-a-graph-node.md

 Attaching to docker_postgres_1, docker_ipfs_1, docker_graph-node_1
 ```

-A graph node comes with two storage solutions and one API endpoint.
+A Graph node comes with two storage solutions and one API endpoint.

 - A ready to use IPFS swarm: IPFS is a distributed system for storing and accessing files, websites, applications, and data.
 - A Postgres database: A popular free and open-source **RDBMS** (**R**elational **D**ata**B**ase **M**anagement **S**ystem)